 We all know the name of the BIGGEST town on the Fylde Coast – that’s right, the amazing Blackpool!
-Here’s your A-Z of most of the other Fylde Coast places.
+To go with it, here’s your A-Z of most of the other Fylde Coast places.

 ‘The Fylde Coast’ is the collective name for this bit of north west coastline which includes lots of interesting towns and villages.
 It’s the area between the estuaries of the River Wyre in the north and River Ribble in the south.
-We include the rural land up to and around the motorway network, and Over Wyre.
+In this page we include the rural land up to and around the motorway network, and Over Wyre.

-It’s quite a big task to thoroughly populate this page, so please bear with us while we do it in phases and fill in the empty bits!
+It’s quite a big task to thoroughly populate this page.
+Please bear with us while we do it in phases and fill in the empty bits!

 A is for